IMPORTANT SAFETY INFORMATION

 - have any other medical condition

 - are breastfeeding.
 It is not known if OLYSIO® passes into your breast milk.
-You and your healthcare provider should decide if you will take OLYSIO® or breastfeed.
-You should not do both.
+Talk to your healthcare provider about the best way to feed your baby during treatment with OLYSIO®.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Some medicines may interact with OLYSIO®.
 This can cause you to have too much or not enough OLYSIO® or other medicines in your body, which may affect the way OLYSIO® or your other medicines work, or may cause side effects.
 Keep a list of your medicines and show it to your healthcare provider and pharmacist.